yehoki/conquering-responsive-layouts/README.md

 ## Day 4 - Extra curricular activities

+For this one, firstly there is some extra content about viewport units in the Discord server.
+Secondly, in the CSS units video, setting font-size with these units has some accessibility issues doing so, so unless it's a personal project - try to avoid them for setting font-size.

 ### CSS Units: vh, vw, vmin, vmax

+The `vh` unit represents the current viewport height, and `vw` units represent the current viewport width.
+These however change in mobile designs, as then the viewport is including the search bar for a mobile browser, and so causes content to overflow - be careful and use media queries if necessary!

+`vmax` and `vmin` units look for the largest and smallest values for both width and height - whichever one wins out.

+An idea to think of for dynamic layouts, is using `vh` or `vw` units for the padding of an element, which will respond as we change our layout display.

 ## Day 5 - Practice Time!